 Coming to Conclusion:

-Hopefully, you have understood how CIBIL score affect your loan eligibilty.
+Hopefully, you have understood how your CIBIL score affects your loan eligibility.
 Thus, a good CIBIL score underscores your financial commitment to pay your arrears.
 However, a score lower than the optimal does not spell out the whole disaster.
 Thus, a person who manages his finances well always has a higher CIBIL score.
 On the other hand, a borrower with a low score has less ability to repay the loan.